In Colombia, cattle farmer declares truce with jaguar - RFI

 In 2018, the farm drew some 160 visitors per month, at $30 per person per night, but this revenue stream has all but run dry during the coronavirus pandemic.

-The jaguar is listed as "near threatened" by the International Union for Conservation of Nature.
+The jaguar is listed as "near threatened" by the International Union for Conservation of Nature.#photo2

 Population numbers are decreasing, with farming, residential and commercial development among the main threats.